thomasaarholt/prism-em.github.io/about.md

 For example, the `prism` command
 `prism -i atoms.XYZ -2D 0 10 -4D 1 -3D 1 -o example.mrc`
 will produce "prism\_2Doutput\_example.mrc" with the 2D bright field image integrated from 0-10 mrad, the 3D output in "example.mrc", and many 2D images of the form "example\_X##\_Y##\_FP##.mrc".
 For the time being, it will likely require some scripting on the user's part to wrangle the 4D output.
 In the future, we intend to introduce an hdf5 format to contain each of these outputs in a unified way.

-## Citing PRISM
-If you use *PRISM* in your research, we kindly ask that you reference the following papers:

-1. Ophus, C. A fast image simulation algorithm for scanning transmission electron microscopy.
-Adv.
-Struct.
-Chem.
-Imaging 3, 13 (2017).